Buyer Beware “For Sale by Owner” (Initial)

 KC Butler (Response)

 As a 34-yr veteran Realtor having closed over 2000 transactions I just want to say there’s some very good advice in this post and, honestly, some very bad advice.
 Yes, at the very least have an attorney involved in the contracts.
 But few attorneys have the negotiating experience that veteran Realtors do.
 We know how the give and take in negotiations makes and breaks our clients’ ultimate objective and we advise accordingly.
 Realtors don’t and can’t create bubbles.
 Supply and demand drives markets up and down.
 And I guarantee you we who survived it remember 2008-2012!!
 We serve buyers who NEED homes and we help them get them even when they’re in short supply if we can.
 That’s a challenge right now.
 There are a hundred moving parts in a real estate transaction and one misstep can cost 10s of thousands of dollars whether you are a buyer or a seller.
+If you’re wondering who to contact when selling a property, visit louisvillehousebuyers.com for we buy houses at fair prices.
 I don’t usually weigh in on these Nextdoor posts professionally but I TRULY do want everyone who buys and/or sells their home to have a fair and successful outcome.
 BTW, I’m profoundly aware there are unscrupulous Realtors.
 And unscrupulous sellers.
 And unscrupulous buyers.
 Your best source for any professional service is the referral of someone you know and trust who has used that service.
 Best wishes always.